 Younger readers (ages 8-9) will focus on the step-by-step projects and the 'cool' science facts.
 Older readers (11-12) will better grasp the biographical nuances of Grandin's career and the concept of intellectual property.

-Unlike most STEM books that focus only on the 'how-to,' this book connects technical skills directly to the author's identity as an autistic person, making it a powerful tool for identity-building as much as science education.
+Unlike most STEM books that focus only on the 'how-to,' this book features an autistic scientist as the author and subject, making it a powerful role model for aspiring scientists who may think differently. ```

 Part memoir and part instructional guide, the book weaves Dr. Temple Grandin's personal history as a visual thinker with 25 hands-on projects.
 It explains the science of flight, motion, and perspective while highlighting the importance of patents and the history of innovation.